Are You Prepared for the Changes to Off-Payroll Working (IR35) Rules Effective from April 2021?

 If your business is classed as small, you fall outside the scope of off-payroll working rules.
 However, you must review your status each year.

-- Annual turnover must be not more than £10.2 million
+- Annual turnover is more than £10.2 million

-- The balance sheet total must be not more than £5.1 million
+- The balance sheet total is more than £5.1 million

-- The number of employees must be not more than 50
+- The number of employees is more than 50

 2. Check how many contractors you employ via an intermediary (PSC)